freakent/node-red-contrib-sunevents/README.md

 ## Background
 I used the original version of this node in my own set up to turn on house lights at dusk.
 The whole system ran on a Raspberry Pi we have [hanging on the wall](http://www.freakent.co.uk/blog/2014/02/03/pretty-as-a-pi-cture-raspberry-pi-server-in-a-frame.html).
 The lights were controlled by a RFXCom RFXTRX433 USB device.
 Sitting between the Sunevents node and the RFX node is an MQTT persistent topic to hold system state, so if the Raspberry Pi is rebooted at any point during the day the system knows exactly what state it was in before the reboot.
 This set up ran with very little manual intervention for over 7 years in two different homes.
 At Christmas time it gets extended to switch on our outdoor Christmas lights too.
-I have recently switched to Sonoff wifi switches and Alexa is now doing the scheduling.
-So I have to confess this node is kind of redundant for me at the moment, but I am maintaining it in case it is helpful to others!
+I have recently switched to Sonoff wifi switches and Alexa is now doing the scheduling, so I have to confess this node is kind of redundant for me.
+I am maintaining it in case it is helpful to others!

 ## Change History